MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 > [!TIP]
 > When executed as part of a batch file, the `--wait` option ensures that the `vs_enterprise.exe` process waits until the installation is complete before it returns an exit code.
 This is useful if an enterprise administrator wants to perform further actions on a completed installation (for example, to [apply a product key to a successful installation](automatically-apply-product-keys-when-deploying-visual-studio.md)) but must wait for the installation to finish to handle the return code from that installation.
 If you do not use `--wait`, the `vs_enterprise.exe` process exits before the installation is complete and returns an inaccurate exit code that doesn't represent the state of the install operation.

 When you install from a layout, the content that is installed is acquired from the layout.
 However, if you select a component that is not in the layout, it will be acquired from the internet.
 If you want to prevent Visual Studio setup from downloading any content that is missing in your layout, use the `--noWeb` option.
 If `--noWeb` is used and the layout is missing any content that is selected to be installed, setup fails.

+> [!IMPORTANT]
+> The `--noWeb` option does not stop Visual Studio setup from checking for updates.
+For more information, see the [Control updates to network-based Visual Studio deployments](https://docs.microsoft.com/en-us/visualstudio/install/controlling-updates-to-visual-studio-deployments?view=vs-2017) page.

 ### Error codes